ipaulin/WooCommerce---Country-Based-Payments/readme.txt

 If you need to have certain payment gateway to be available in all countries, don't set option for it.

+This WooCommerce addon is compatible with:
+* WooCommerce 2.5.2

 == Installation ==